jina-ai/jina/docs/how-to/opentelemetry.md

 ## Monitor with Prometheus and Grafana

-External entities (like Grafana) can access these aggregated metrics via the query language [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/), and let users visualize the metrics with dashboards.
+External entities (like Grafana) can access these aggregated metrics via the [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) query language, and let users visualize metrics with dashboards.
 Check out a [comprehensive tutorial](https://prometheus.io/docs/visualization/grafana/) for more information.

-You can download a [sample Grafana dashboard JSON file](https://github.com/jina-ai/example-grafana-prometheus/blob/main/grafana-dashboards/flow-histogram-metrics.json) and import it into Grafana to get started with some pre-built graphs.
+Download a [sample Grafana dashboard JSON file](https://github.com/jina-ai/example-grafana-prometheus/blob/main/grafana-dashboards/flow-histogram-metrics.json) and import it into Grafana to get started with some pre-built graphs:

-The sample dashboard looks like:

 ```{figure} ../../.github/2.0/grafana-histogram-metrics.png
 :align: center